reigncraving/lynx/README.md

 ![alt text](https://raw.githubusercontent.com/reigncraving/lynx/master/Lynx/Resources/sc/sc3.jpg)

-You can lock and unloct the **toolbar** and move it above or to the right side of the program window.
+You can lock ar unlock the **toolbar** and move it above or to the right side of the program window.

 ![alt text](https://raw.githubusercontent.com/reigncraving/lynx/master/Lynx/Resources/sc/sc4.jpg)

-By clicking on the color wheel with the **left** mouse button and move the cursor around, you can quickly choose color from the wheel, and even faster by clicking the **right** mouse button you can select color for the background (second) main color in the very sam fashion.
+By clicking on the color wheel with the **left mouse button** and move the cursor around, you can quickly choose color from the wheel, and even faster by clicking the **right mouse button** you can select color for the background (second main) color in the very same fashion.

 Alternatively you can slide the **RGB** bars, or manually input the value in the color boxes.
 The radio buttons enables the current main color.